Kalyani Nair

+Kalyani Nair is a singer in the Tamil cinema industry.

+Career

-Kalyani Nair is a singer from Chennai, India (born in thirupur, Tamilnadu).
-She is active in the Tamil cinema industry, Kollywood.
-As a schoolgirl, Kalyani first appeared on Television in an episode of Symphony on Kairali TV.
+As a schoolgirl, Kalyani first appeared on television in an episode of Symphony on Kairali TV.
 One of her popular songs is Dora Dora Anbe Dora, from the movie Maasilamani where she sang the duet with Balram.

 She is an undergraduate student of Economics at Ethiraj College for Women, Chennai, Tamil Nadu.
 Hariharan once described her voice as one with a bright future as she sang with him at a function.